txddy-p/Obsidian/Investment Planning.md

 - Alternative assets: commodities and precious metals (e.g. gold and silver).
 # Reasons for Investments
 ###### WHY AM I INVESTING?
-The answer to this question will partly help determine what type of investment you should engage in.
+The answer to this question partly helps determine what type of investment you should engage in.
 - For income?
 	- means buying investments that are expected to give you regular returns without the principal increasing in value over time.
 	- At what stage in the FLC would this objective be a priority?
 Retirement or preseration stage